Studio Tuition & Fees

 - Online with your credit card via your SchoolAdmin parent portal account

-- Please note that a 2% convenience charge is levied on credit card payments.
+- Please note that a 2.4% convenience charge is levied on credit card payments.
 Within your parent account, you can use your credit card to pay admission and tuition fees.

 - Pre-Authorized Debit

-What is the withdrawal policy?
+What is the withdrawal and refund policy?

 What does tuition cover?